Faculty:Faculty of Medical Science

 Hilary forwards that the best education stems for the values of the educator, and it is part of being a professional to be cognizant of their values in relation to their professional practice.
 Her work covers aspects of learning, curriculum design, and developing ethics and values as central in the educational process.

-Hilary would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Hilary would be pleased to consider supervising doctoral students with the following research interests/topics:

 Recent and current doctoral supervision as first supervisor: